The-Balthazar/BrewWikiGen/README.md

 * `<brewwikimodunits>` for the unit navigation images on mod pages.

 ### Blueprints.lua:
-If you have content modified or generated in `Blueprints.lua` that would be important to the wiki, you can have the generator run it by adding a `WikiBlueprints` function to that file.
-That function is called in much the same way as `ModBlueprints`, except by the generator instead of the game.
-Input argument is the same, except only `.Unit` is populated currently.
+If you have important content in `/hook/lua/system/Blueprints.lua`, you can have the generator run it by adding a `WikiBlueprints` function to that file called in the same way as `ModBlueprints`, except by the generator instead of the game.

 This is easier to achieve if your `Blueprints.lua` is formatted such that your `ModBlueprints` hook is populated with function calls rather than with code ran directly within that hook.
-However, as outlined below, it needs to be valid Lua.
+However, as outlined below, it needs to be valid Lua 5.4.

 ### Lua validation:
 Since this generator runs mod files directly for data, any referenced `.lua` file